jeremehancock/media-library-exporter/README.md

 - Invalid arguments
 - Concurrent execution attempts

+## Disclaimer

+All code is provided as-is without any warranty.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.